jjvanzon/JJs-Reference-Architecture/layers.md

 3 Layers
 --------

-Software might be split up into 3 main layers:
+Software can be split up into 3 main layers:

 <img src="images/data-business-presentation.png" width="141" />